 The same mechanism is at play when rushing winds tumble over mountains and generate turbulence on the downslope side, or when water speeding smoothly down a dam’s spillway abruptly bursts into froth upon joining slower-moving water below.
 Leonardo DaVinci observed the phenomenon in flowing water as early as the 1500s, and ancient Romans may have sought to limit hydraulic jumps in aqueduct designs.

 That’s two to four times higher than previous estimates.
-Once it reaches the overworld, water may stay there for days or weeks, potentially influencing the amount and quality of sunlight that reaches Earth via the destruction of ozone in the stratosphere and warming the planet’s surface.
+Once it reaches the overworld, water may stay there for days or weeks, potentially influencing the amount and quality of sunlight that reaches Earth via the destruction of ozone in the stratosphere and warming of the planet’s surface.
 Co-author Leigh Orf, an atmospheric scientist at the University of Wisconsin-Madison, said:

 “In our simulations that exhibit plumes, water reaches deep into the stratosphere, where it possibly could have more of a long-term climate impact.”